callofduty4x/CoD4x_Server/scriptdocumentation/ScriptingGuide.md

 One of the most commonly included files is probably `#include maps\mp\gametypes\_hud_util;`.
 Which contains different functions for creating serverside hudelements.
 One of such functions is `setPoint(...)`.
 Without the **#include** preprocessor directive we would call the function as `maps\mp\gametypes\_hud_util::setPoint(...);`.
 By adding the include directive as stated before we can shorten this to `setPoint(...);`.

+TODO: does #define work in GSC?
+Any other preprocessor directives possible?

 ## Scripting by Example

 A collection of scripts to explain common patterns.